jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 # 1.Interaction Instructions

-Click the “🎵” button to start the audio track.
+Click the “🎵” button to start or pause the audio track.

 ![An image of button](assets/button.png)

-Once the audio begins, the entire composition becomes reactive:
+Once the audio begins, the entire composition becomes reactive.
-- The mushroom scales up and down according to amplitude.
-- The stem deforms in an S-shaped motion based on bass energy.
-- The red dots on the stem change size and opacity depending on amplitude.
-- The background changes colour according to treble energy.

 # 2.Individual Approach Detail